-Reference information for vCLI and DCLI commands is available on the vCLI documentation page http://www.vmware.com/support/developer/vcli/ and in the vSphere Documentation Center for the product version that you are using.
+Reference information for vCLI and DCLI commands is available on the VMware {code} vSphere CLI page https://code.vmware.com/web/dp/tool/vsphere-cli.

 - vSphere Command-Line Interface Reference is a reference to vicfg- and related vCLI commands and includes reference information for ESXCLI commands.
 All reference information is generated from the help. - A reference to esxtop and resxtop is included in the Resource Management documentation. - The DCLI Reference is included separately from the vSphere Command-Line Interface Reference.
 All reference information is generated from the help.